crnlmd77/data-analytics-portfolio/SQL/README.md

 - This Script analyzes student data, identifies average grades, student who has the most absences, and student grades behavior per grading.
 ---
 ### Project 3: tutorial_crunchbase Dataset
--This project uses the *tutorial.crunchbase_companies, tutorial.crunchbase_companies, tutorial.crunchbase_investments, tutorial.crunchbase_investments_part1,  tutorial.crunchbase_investments_part2*  from [Mode.com](https://app.mode.com/home/crnldmm/search).
+- This project uses the *tutorial.crunchbase_companies, tutorial.crunchbase_companies, tutorial.crunchbase_investments, tutorial.crunchbase_investments_part1,  tutorial.crunchbase_investments_part2*  from [Mode.com](https://app.mode.com/home/crnldmm/search).
--This script analyzes whether the company has an investor or invested in a company, and their investment start date.
+- This script analyzes whether the company has an investor or invested in a company, and their investment start date.
 ---

 ### 🌟 Techniques Used in the Projects